Louisiana Cattle Drives in the Atchafalaya Heritage Area

 Capitalizing on the habitat/nutrition found in prairie and marsh grasses, facilitated cattle raising. supplemental feed was unnecessary local laws allowed the cattle to roam at large, no fences confining them.
 Fences were only used to keep cattle out of gardens.
 Branding took the place of fences, separating one person’s cattle from another.

-At first, this model resulted in conflicts, such as additional Acadian claims for crop damages from the free-roaming cattle and the large Vacherie’s claiming cattle rustling.
+The unusual herding practice of free roaming cattle resulted in conflicts, such as additional Acadian claims for crop damages from the free-roaming cattle and the large Vacherie’s claiming cattle rustling.

 By 1771, the average Acadian household in the area had 22 cattle.
 He also had 6 horses, a luxury they hadn’t known in Acadia.
 By the end of the century, most Acadian ranches had increased their holdings of livestock to over 100 head.
 The Acadian settlers west of the Atchafalaya Basin placed ever decreasing emphasis on agricultural production and focused on livestock raising.
 Cattle raising became the cash crop on the Teche.